Webinar tips and tricks

 No, IE11 is not a modern browser.
 Unfortunately.
 There’s two scenarios to consider:

 You need a browser that supports screen-sharing and is WebRTC compliant.
 Here’s the list:

 Safari does not support screen-sharing and many video streams.
 IE, even Edge, does not support anything.
 Although, both could work using a third-party-plugin that embeds WebRTC.
 But as a rule of thumb, you should not use those browsers unless you absolutely have to (ie: beause of company policies).

-PS: If you are not using Livestorm, and your current solution is a native app, then those issues don’t concern you.
+PS: If you are not using Livestorm, and your current solution is a native app, then these issues don’t concern you.